Frequently Asked Questions

 At the registration desk, give the member of staff your child’s name.
 The staff member will ensure you have completed all the necessary form/s and check over any additional information that you have made us aware of.
 From this point your child will be introduced to our friendly staff.
 Staff members will oversee the care of your child and ensure they settle easily into the camp.

-To enhance security when collecting your child from camp you will be given a password for the day.
+To enhance security when collecting your child from camp you be asked to give us a collection password.
 This will be required by the person collecting your child at departure time.

 If you would like to speak to a member of staff about their marvellous achievements and what they have been up to during the day they will be more than happy to have a chat with you and share this information when collecting your child.
 If this is not a convenient time for you, simply ask for an appointment and we will endeavour to get back to you asap.

 Our standard hours are 9am to 4pm.
 For even more flexibility we offer Extended Hours from 8am – 6pm.

 Dropping your child off is usually a simple and quick process but on your child’s first day at camp please allow a little longer to check in.
 As you may appreciate, we need to ensure we have all the vital information to ensure your child is safe.
 Please also allow plenty of time for collection as staff will be going through the necessary security procedures.